serenorg/serendb/docs/rfcs/032-shard-splitting.md

 approaches:

 - Write to a key space in order, and start a new shard when the highest key advances past some point.
-This doesn't work well for Neon, because we write to our key space in many different contiguous ranges (per relation), rather than in one contiguous range.
+This doesn't work well for SerenDB, because we write to our key space in many different contiguous ranges (per relation), rather than in one contiguous range.
 To adapt to this kind of model, we would need a sharding scheme where each relation had its own range of shards, which would be inefficient for the common